 - 200 - 399: Disciplinary action (written warning)

 - 400 - 600: Serious disciplinary action (final written warning)

 - 600+ : Dismissal

-There’s no national agreed scale - it has to be decided by management and HR based on what they think is acceptable, and what isn't.
+There’s no nationally agreed scale - it has to be decided by management and HR based on what they think is acceptable, and what isn't.

-That is, if they decide to use the Bradford Factor at all - it's just one option for absence management.
+That is, if they decide to use the Bradford Factor in the first place - it's just one option for absence management, of course.

-We don't think the Bradofrd Factor is fair.
-And we feel strongly enough that we don't support it in Timetastic, and don't plan to.
+We don't think the Bradford Factor is fair.
+We know many different HR software providers support it but we don't at Timetastic, and we don't plan to.

 Let's look at an example.